THM-MoTE/ModelicaScriptingTools.jl/docs/src/documentation.md

 ```
 ````

-This will display documentation for the two models `MyPackage.MyFirstModel` and `MyOtherPackage.MySecondModel` which are both assumed to be found in the folder `../../src`, which is relative to the working directory where Documenter.jl places its output (usually a folder called `build` in the directory where `make.jl` is located)
+This will display documentation for the two models `MyPackage.MyFirstModel` and `MyOtherPackage.MySecondModel` which are both assumed to be found in the folder `../../src`, which is relative to the working directory where Documenter.jl places its output (usually a folder called `build` in the directory where `make.jl` is located).

 ## Features and Example